 Dimitar speaks native Bulgarian, as well as German and French.
 He earned his MA in Security Studies from the Edmund A. Walsh School of Foreign Service at Georgetown University and holds a BA with honors in History from St. Francis College.

-Katrina Murray is the Executive Director of YPFP Brussels.
-In this role she leads the branch and its long-term planning and strategic development, in addition to representing the branch within the wider Brussels community.
+Fabio Bauer is the Executive Director of YPFP Brussels.
+In this role, he leads the branch and its long-term planning and strategic development, in addition to representing the branch within the wider Brussels community.